WetwareLabs/docker-openhab2/README.md

 =======

 This container expects you to map a configurations directory from the host to /etc/openhab.
 This allows you to inject your openhab configuration into the container (see example below).
+Configuration is done also via Paper UI (discover devices, configure OH2 specific plugins etc).
+If you want persistence in these changes, you can map the __userdata__ directory (see example below.)

 OpenHAB 2.0 plugins
 --------